 - Item info: General information about the grade item.
 Optional.

 - Grade to pass: Specify the minimum grade a student must achieve to be considered to have passed this item.
 This must be in real grades, not a percentage.
-Once this is done, grades will be highlighted in red for fail and green for pass in the teacher's grader report.
+Once this is done, grades will be highlighted in red for fail and green for pass in the gradebook.
 (The Grade to pass may also be specified from activity set up pages.)
 NB - if your grade type (see below) is a scale then the grade to pass is your lowest grade that counts as a pass.
-For example, with the grade scale: Fail, Accept, Merit, Distinction the lowest grade that counts as a "pass" is "Accept" therefore the Grade to Pass is set to 2, as it is the second item in the list that goes from negative to positive.
+For example with the grade scale: Fail, Accept, Merit, Distinction the lowest grade that counts as a "pass" is "Accept" therefore the Grade to Pass is set to 2, as it is the second item in the list that goes from negative to positive.

 - Grade type: There are 4 grade types: